 Why these materials?

 The Census Bureau’s Statistics in Schools (SIS) materials are designed by teachers to engage students Pre-K through grade 12 with census statistics in a variety of classroom subjects (English, math, history, geography, sociology, and more).
 The materials are aligned with education standards and guidelines and easy to use within existing lesson plans.
-There are already more than 200 activities and resources available, but additional materials will be posted before Constitution Week.
-Click here to view past activities and resources specific to Constitution Day.
+There are already more than 200 activities and resources available.
+View the 2020 Statistics in School materials resources here and past activities and resources specific to Constitution Day here.

 What’s new for 2020?

-SIS will have additional materials specifically for the 2020 census available this September:
+SIS has additional materials specifically for the 2020 census available:

 – 67 new activities for grades pre-K through 12 that have students use data in interactive ways;